 - Zero Tolerance: Issues identified that are not accepted or tolerated by our businesses and are related to incidents of the following but not limited to:

 Our policy in cases of Zero Tolerance violations is to terminate the business relationship with the site where the violation occurred and to suspend the supplier and its other sites pending a full investigation of the supplier and its supply chain.
 If the supplier is directly implicated in the Zero Tolerance violation, or if further violations are found, the business relationship with the supplier will be terminated.
-For suppliers where we identify critical noncompliance issues, corrective and remedial action plans are developed and implemented.
+For suppliers where we identify critical noncompliance issues, they are required to develop and implement immediate remedial action plans to address the identified non-compliances, verification of the effectiveness of the actions taken are monitored via submission of evidence and through on site re-assessments.
 In the small number of cases where suppliers are unwilling to work with us to achieve compliance within an agreed time frame, we maintain the right to end the business relationship and cancel outstanding purchase orders.
 However, simple termination of a contract relationship may not always be the most appropriate response.
 We recognize that in the event of noncompliance, withdrawal of our business may cause severe hardship to those employed and we will therefore attempt to work with our vendors through a remediation program to achieve ongoing compliance.

 We want to work with suppliers who are open and transparent, so in order to reinforce this commitment, we request that our owned brand suppliers agree to our right of unannounced assessments at any time that they are operating.